-The decisions made in each training year and upon completion of training should be clear and defensible.
+The decisions made at critical progression points and upon completion of training should be clear and defensible.
 They must be fair and robust and make use of evidence from a range of assessments, potentially including exams and observations in practice or reflection on behaviour by those who have appropriate expertise or experience.
 They can also incorporate commentary or reports from longitudinal observations, such as from supervisors or formative assessments demonstrating progress over time.